Jia-wei0/Assignment2-COMP3040/README.md

 ## Purpose

-This README guides you through hosting and formatting your resume on GitHub Pages, demonstrating practical application of the principles of current Technical Writing as explained in Andrew Etter's *Modern Technical Writing*.
+This README help you through hosting and formatting your resume on GitHub Pages, demonstrating practical application of the principles of current Technical Writing as explained in Andrew Etter's *Modern Technical Writing*.
 We aim to relate each step of the process to Etter's recommendations for technical documentation, with a focus on using lightweight markup (Markdown), distributed version control (GitHub), and static site generators.

 ## Prerequisites

 - A resume formatted in Markdown.
 If you're unfamiliar with Markdown, don't worry!
 It's a simple, readable syntax for formatting text.
+And I've prepared a [link](#Markdown-Guide) to the *Markdown Guide* in the More Resource section.
 - A GitHub account.

 ## Instructions